 " Baumann said in explaining the new events.

 Folk artisans from different countries will demonstrate their crafts.
 Highlights include a demonstration of traditional and contemporary Celtic wood cuts in the Irish village, a carving and painting of the traditional "Dala" horse in the Swedish village, and a demonstration of Manipuri basket weaving in the Indian village.

 SPIFFS, a non-profit umbrella organization of more than 50 ethnic groups that hail from Pinellas, Pasco and Hillsborough counties, began in 1976 in celebration of the Bicentennial, Baumann said.

 Besides the annual fair, the society provides multicultural speakers and performers to schools, churches and other community organizations.
-Another SPIFFS endeavor is a singing and dancing group, in which adults, representing about 15 ethnic groups, sing in different languages and do native folk dances.

 The purpose of SPIFFS' first fair remains its focus today.